forbenaj/AirNES/README.md

   - [ ] PlayStation
 - [ ] Add controller mapping
 - [ ] Add fullscreen

-AirConsole let's you play the game even if you're not in the same network, with insanely low latency.
-I don't know how they do it, but I need that.
-- [ ] Add that shit
+- [ ] Add savestates

 The NES emulator has a few issues, and it may be the way I implemented it, but also it would be good to try some others.
-I've played browser emulators with no issues at all, but mine for some reason is terribly laggy and performance-heavy.
+I've played browser emulators with no issues at all, but mine for some reason is terribly laggy and performance-heavy, and framerate varies from computer to computer.
 - [ ] Fix delayed audio
 - [ ] Fix framerate

 When you press a button too quickly, it doesn't register.
 I added a timer fix, but it's a little hacky
 - [ ] Fix unrecognized input